If you are late in your pregnancy and labour has not started, an elective caesarean is likely because it is the safer option.

 They may advise allowing the labour to proceed if:

-- you have had an easy birth before
+- you had a birth with no complications before

 - there are no major concerns